 The important part of hemoglobin is iron and that is why many doctors recommend some iron supplement pills available in the market.
 Iron deficiency directly causes a decrease in hemoglobin count.

 Let’s see the popular items of the market –

-It is a dietary supplement, prescribed for iron deficiency and iron deficiency anemia.
-Brand Name: Ebony, Evaglow.
+It is a dietary supplement, prescribed for iron deficiency and iron-deficiency anemia.
+Brand Name: Ebony, Everglow.